-The Computer Science Department at The University of Waikato in Hamilton is hosting a tutorial on game development using the Unity game engine and a site for the 17th Global Game Jam - GGJ 2025.
-The tutorial will be an in-person event from 1 to 5pm on Wednesday afternoon, 15th January.
+The Computer Science Department at The University of Waikato in Hamilton is hosting a tutorial on game development using the Unity game engine and a site for the 18th Global Game Jam - GGJ 2026.
+The tutorial will be an in-person event on Tuesday 27th January.
 The game jam will be also an in-person event, although if there is demand, we will support on-line jam participation via Discord.
-It runs from 5pm Friday 24th January to the evening of Sunday 26th January.
+It runs from 5pm Friday 30th January to the evening of Sunday 1st February.
 We are hopeful that people will be able to be on site for the jam.
 So, come and join us for one or both of the tutorial and the 48 hours of video game development.
 There is no charge for the tutorial.
 The attendance fee for the game jam is $25 - to cover food, drink and an event t-shirt.

 Scroll down for registration.
 (Registration on site on the day is allowed, but we would appreciate early registration, so that we have some advance idea of numbers.)